This post may contain affiliate links. Please see our disclosure policy.

-A healthy twist on classic quiche:
+A healthy twist on classic quiche

 Adding in fresh greens and asparagus to any dish allows us to get a full serving of vegetables in our first meal.
 Nothing says spring like sautéed asparagus!
 Here’s what you’ll need for this recipe:

-- Simply Nature Organic Cage Free Large Brown Eggs
+- Large Brown Eggs

-- Appleton Farms Bacon
+- Bacon

 - Asparagus